 The Absorbent Mind

-The Absorbent Mind was one of Dr. Montessori’s greatest discoveries.
+As Dr. Montessori discovered, the child’s absorbent mind has a sponge-like capacity to absorb “all in the world about her that her eyes see and ears hear.”*.
 From birth, the infant’s brain absorbs all their environmental experiences and impressions.
-Using their senses they are able to learn effortlessly.
-This is the beginning of their greatest work of self-construction, i.e., focusing, grasping, rolling, sitting, crawling, walking, talking and more!
+Using their senses, they are able to learn effortlessly.
+During this early period of development, their greatest work of self-construction is taking place, i.e., focusing, grasping, rolling, sitting, crawling, walking, talking and more.

 Walks Are Wonderful Learning Opportunities

-But my greatest observation and lasting impression was from the concentrated effort taking place right in front of me in the stroller.
-I watched in awe as each toy was tasted, felt, and explored intently.
-Like a sponge, the child’s absorbent mind was fully engaged and internalizing all the sensorial experiences in play.
-It truly was a stroll full of discoveries!
+Nature offered plenty of sensorial experiences and opportunities for new language building.
+But my lasting impression was the concentrated effort in front of me in the stroller as we walked.
+I watched in awe as one toy was tasted, felt, and explored intently.
+Like a sponge, her absorbent mind was engaged and internalizing all the sensorial experiences in play and discovery—one step at a time.

 Leave a Reply